 Assel Nurbekova, 34, is an architect born and raised in Almaty.
-She's spent her entire life watching the city transform from a sleepy post-Soviet capital to Central Asia's most cosmopolitan metropolis.
-When she's not designing buildings, she's hiking the Tien Shan foothills with her dog or exploring the latest cafe to open in the Arbat area.
+She's spent her entire life watching the city transform from a sleepy post-Soviet capital into Central Asia's most cosmopolitan metropolis.
+When she's not designing buildings, she's hiking the Tien Shan foothills with her dog or scouting the latest cafe to open in the Arbat area.

-I sat down with Assel over tea at Coffeedelia on Panfilov Street to get the real insider's take on Almaty — the stuff guidebooks miss.
+Over tea at Coffeedelia on Panfilov Street, she shares the real insider's take on Almaty — the stuff the guidebooks miss.

 What's the first thing you'd tell a friend visiting Almaty for the first time?

 Look up.
 Seriously.
-People arrive in Almaty and immediately start looking at their phones, navigating to the Green Bazaar or Zenkov Cathedral.
-But if you just look south from almost any street in the city, the Tien Shan mountains are right there.
+People arrive in Almaty and immediately drop their eyes to their phones, navigating to the Green Bazaar or Zenkov Cathedral.
+But look south from almost any street in the city and the Tien Shan mountains are right there.
 Snow-capped, 4,000+ meters, filling half the sky.
-On a clear morning — especially in September and October — the mountain wall is so sharp and close it doesn't look real.
+On a clear morning — especially in September and October — the mountain wall is so sharp and close it barely looks real.

 Almaty means "full of apples," by the way.
-The domestic apple originated in these mountains.
-You'll see wild apple trees in the foothills if you hike.
+The domestic apple originated in these mountains, and you'll pass wild apple trees in the foothills on any hike.
 It's in the city's DNA.

 What do tourists get wrong about Almaty?

 They think it's a stopover.
-I've met so many travelers who give Almaty one night on their way to Bishkek or Samarkand, and every single one tells me they wish they'd stayed longer.
+Too many travelers give Almaty one night on their way to Bishkek or Samarkand — and nearly every one leaves wishing they'd stayed longer.

-The other thing: people expect it to feel Soviet and depressing.
+The other thing: people expect it to feel Soviet and grey.
 Maybe it did in the '90s.
-But modern Almaty has incredible cafes, a growing art scene, a craft beer movement, and restaurants serving everything from Korean to Georgian to molecular Kazakh cuisine.
+But modern Almaty runs on incredible cafes, a growing art scene, a craft beer movement, and restaurants serving everything from Korean to Georgian to molecular Kazakh cuisine.
 It's a genuinely exciting city.
 Not in a Dubai way — more in a Barcelona-ten-years-ago way.

 Where do you eat when you want the best Kazakh food?

-For beshbarmak — the national dish, boiled meat on flat noodles — I go to Zheti Kazyna on Nazarbayev Avenue.
-It's not cheap by Almaty standards (mains around 4,000-6,000 KZT) but it's authentic and beautifully presented.
+For beshbarmak — the national dish, boiled meat on flat noodles — the table to book is Zheti Kazyna on Nazarbayev Avenue.
+It isn't cheap by Almaty standards (mains around 4,000-6,000 KZT), but it's authentic and beautifully presented.
 The horse meat version is the traditional one.
 Don't be squeamish.

 For quick street food, the samsa (baked meat pastry) from almost any tandoor bakery near the Green Bazaar is perfect.
-200-400 KZT per samsa.
-I eat probably five per week.
+200-400 KZT per samsa — easy to work through five in a week.

-And look — you have to try kumis.
+And kumis is non-negotiable.
 Fermented mare's milk.
-I know it sounds terrible.
-It's sour, slightly fizzy, and an acquired taste.
-But it's been our drink for thousands of years, and the fresh kumis sold at the bazaar (200-300 KZT per glass) is much better than the bottled stuff.
+Yes, it sounds terrible.
+It's sour, slightly fizzy, an acquired taste.
+But it's been the drink of these steppes for thousands of years, and the fresh kumis poured at the bazaar (200-300 KZT per glass) runs far better than the bottled stuff.
 Try it once.
-If you hate it, fine.
+Hate it?
+Fine.
 But you tried.

 What's your favorite hike?

-Everyone goes to Big Almaty Lake, and it is beautiful.
-But it's become crowded on weekends.
-My secret spot is the Butakovka Waterfall trail — about 20km south of the city, accessed from the Medeu area.
-The trailhead isn't well-marked, which keeps crowds down.
-The hike is 4-5 hours round trip through spruce forest, and the waterfall is substantial in late spring.
+Everyone goes to Big Almaty Lake, and it is beautiful — and crowded on weekends.
+The quieter reward is the Butakovka Waterfall trail — about 20km south of the city, accessed from the Medeu area.
+The trailhead isn't well-marked, which keeps the crowds thin.
+The hike runs 4-5 hours round trip through spruce forest, and the waterfall is substantial in late spring.

-For an easy afternoon, I walk in Kok Tobe area.
+For an easy afternoon, walk the Kok Tobe area.
 Not the cable car tourist experience — the trails that wind through the residential neighborhoods on the hillside below the TV tower.
-Apple orchards, views of the whole city, and almost no tourists.
+Apple orchards, views of the whole city, almost no tourists.

 Favorite bar?